NixOS/rfcs/rfcs/0140-simple-package-paths.md

 [summary]: #summary

 Auto-generate trivial top-level attribute definitions in `pkgs/top-level/all-packages.nix` from a directory structure that matches the attribute name.
-This makes it much easier to contribute new packages packages, since there's no more guessing needed as to where the package should go, both in the ad-hoc directory categories and in `pkgs/top-level/all-packages.nix`.
+This makes it much easier to contribute new packages, since there's no more guessing needed as to where the package should go, both in the ad-hoc directory categories and in `pkgs/top-level/all-packages.nix`.

 # Motivation
 [motivation]: #motivation